 The Star Legend is 440 feet in length with a beam (widest point) of 63 feet.
 They figured that the ship would have about 7.5 feet to spare on each side as it entered the Ballard Locks.
 That’s tight.

 As we prepared to leave the dock, I headed for the bridge.
 Star Legend has an open bridge policy and, if you are respectful of the work being done, you are welcome to stay there and watch.
-The Puget Sound Pilot came on board and soon we were off, navigating not far from the shore of Elliot Bay and headed around West Point, where Seattle’s popular Discovery Park and Zoo is located.
+The Puget Sound Pilot came on board and soon we were off, navigating not far from the shore of Elliot Bay and headed around West Point, where Seattle’s popular Discovery Park and Zoo are located.

 The excitement mounted as we turned in toward the Ballard Bridge, a drawbridge.
 We were very close to shore on both sides and I noticed people gathering to wave and gawk at the huge ship in their rather small channel.
 Kayakers came closer than I thought safe, but then this was a once in a lifetime event for them.